ikirkpat/Qhess/README.md

 This project proves that with enough caffeine and questionable decision-making, you can turn a simple chess game into a multi-modal gaming experience that nobody asked for but somehow works.

 Is it good code?
-Probably not.
+Probably not. (no one has read it)
 Is it fun?
 Surprisingly yes.
 Would we do it again?
 Absolutely.